419Labs/starknet-ecosystem.com/README.md

 ### Others

 If you want to contribute in any way to this initiative please submit a PR.
-If you have ideas or want to share feedbacks feel free to open an issue.
+If you have ideas or want to share feedback feel free to open an issue.

 ### Community-driven